mayope/deployment-plugin/README.md

        dockerBuild {
-          prepareTask = "prepareBuildDocker" // task the copies all needed files to build/buildDocker version = "0.0.1" // if not set gradle project version "-$timestamp" is used }
+          prepareTask = "prepareBuildDocker" // task the copies all needed files to build/buildDocker version = "0.0.1" // if not set gradle project version "-$timestamp" is used architecture = "linux/amd64" // if not set docker default architecture is chosen }
        dockerScan {
           failOnThreshold = "CRITICAL" //when not set build failes with high vulnerabilities